-triggers commands manage anomaly detection triggers: alerts that fire when a metric crosses a threshold you define.
+triggers commands manage anomaly detection triggers: alerts that open when a metric crosses a threshold you define.

 Each command targets one application, by name and environment (--app "MyApp" --environment production) or by ID (--app-id <APP_ID>, the long hexadecimal app ID from appsignal-cli apps list).
 The --environment flag is only needed when several apps share a name, and each command uses your default organization unless you pass --org.
 See Apps and organizations.